gordonwoodhull/pandoc/doc/typst-property-output.md

   `typst:prop`

-  : The `prop` is output as a parameter to the Typst [block element](https://typst.app/docs/reference/layout/block/)
+  : The `prop` is output as a parameter to the Typst [block element](https://typst.app/docs/reference/layout/block/).

   `typst:text:prop`

-  : The `prop` is output as a property in a set-text rule at the start of the block content.
+  : The `prop` is output as a parameter to a set-text rule at the start of the block content.

 - [Table](https://pandoc.org/lua-filters.html#type-table)

   `typst:prop`

-  : The `prop` is output as a parameter to the Typst [table element](https://typst.app/docs/reference/model/table/)
+  : The `prop` is output as a parameter to the Typst [table element](https://typst.app/docs/reference/model/table/).

   `typst:text:prop`

-  : The table is wrapped in a Typst [text element](https://typst.app/docs/reference/text/text/) with `prop` as one of its properties.
+  : The table is wrapped in a Typst [text element](https://typst.app/docs/reference/text/text/) with `prop` as one of its parameters.

 - Table [Cell](https://pandoc.org/lua-filters.html#type-cell)

   `typst:prop`

-  : The `prop` is output as a property on the Typst table [cell element](https://typst.app/docs/reference/model/table/#definitions-cell)
+  : The `prop` is output as a parameter to the Typst table [cell element](https://typst.app/docs/reference/model/table/#definitions-cell).

   `typst:text:prop`

-  : The `prop` is output as a property in a set-text rule at the start of the cell content.
+  : The `prop` is output as a parameter to a set-text rule at the start of the cell content.

 Lua filter example